Dom-Adam/Dom-Adam/README.md

 # Domenico Adams
-👋 Hi, I'm a self-taught programmer who enjoys working with Flutter and Rust.
+👋 Hi, I am a self-taught developer with experience in mobile and web development.
 ***
 ### My Tech Stack